 A general description of any trade secret information that the modeling organization intends to present to the Professional Team.

-Twenty (20) bound copies (duplexed) and twenty (20) CDs of all documentation.
-The electronic copies of the submission shall be provided in the following manner:
+Seven (7) bound copies (duplexed) and a link e-mailed to SBA staff where all documentation can be downloaded.
+Submission documentation shall be provided in the following manner:

-Form M-1, Form M-3, Form V-2, Form A-3, Form A-4, Form A-5, Form A-6, Form A-7, and Form A-9, shall be provided on CD in Excel format;
+Form M-1, Form M-3, Form V-2, Form A-1, Form A-2, Form A-3, Form A-4, Form A-5, Form A-7, and Form A-8 shall be provided in Excel format;

-Form A-1 shall be provided on CD in Excel and PDF format;

-Form S-6 shall be provided on CD in ASCII and PDF format;
+Form S-6 shall be provided in ASCII and PDF format, if required;

-The remaining portions of the submission shall be provided on CD in PDF format;
+The remaining portions of the submission shall be provided in PDF format;

 All data file names shall include the abbreviated name of the modeling organization, the standards year, and the form name (when applicable);